 Operation Component Locations

 Operation Component Locations

-The gauges, indicators and displays on your motorcycle keep you informed, alert you to possible problems, and make your riding safer and more enjoyable.
-Refer to the gauges, indicators and displays frequently.
+The indicators on your motorcycle keep you informed, alert you to possible problems, and make your riding safer and more enjoyable.
+Refer to the indicators frequently.
 Their functions are described on the following pages.